xpmatteo/auto-cca/README.md

 # AI BUGS

+ - Ak
+   - it still does not use all the attacks it has
  - 1-1: it avoids further conflict when it's advantaged
  - 2-2:
    - it does not concentrate the attacks